ysaikai/ysaikai.github.io/index.md

 **Welcome to Yuji Saikai's website!**

-I am a Ph.D. candidate in the Department of Agricultural and Applied Economics, University of Wisconsin–Madison.
+I am a PhD candidate in the Department of Agricultural and Applied Economics, University of Wisconsin–Madison.
 My research interest is in computational modeling and its applications to agricultural systems.
-I am currently on the job market of agricultural economics, statistics, data science, and agriculture-related sciences as a computational modeler.
+I am going to join [the School of Mathematics and Statistics at the University of Melbourne](https://ms.unimelb.edu.au) in June.
 In this website, you can find the following:
 - [About me](/about/)
 - [Teaching](/teaching/)
 - [Research](/research/)

-I am going to give a talk at
+I am going to give a talk at:
-- [Data Science Research Bazaar](https://hub.datascience.wisc.edu/research-bazaar-madison-wi-january-24-25-2020/) in Madison, WI, January 24-25, 2020
-- [Annual Conference of the Australasian Agricultural and Resource Economics Society (AARES)](http://fleximeets.com/aares2020/?p=programme) in Perth, Western Australia, February 11-14, 2020
+- [Conference on Applied Statistics in Agriculture and Natural Resources](https://conference.ifas.ufl.edu/applied-stats/) in Gainesville, FL, April 26-28, 2020